 Of course, you can also affect testosterone levels by getting your doctor to prescribe a testosterone supplement (a blood test will confirm any deficiency).
 Women can use estrogen supplementation for climacteric problems.

-It’s important you take into account, however, that supplementation of testosterone or estrogen for years on end, in doses that are abnormally large for your age, will increase the risk of prostate cancer (in men) and breast cancer (in women).
+It’s important you take into account, however, that supplementation of testosterone or estrogen for years on end, in doses that are abnormally large for your age, may increase the risk of prostate cancer (in men) and breast cancer (in women).

-It may be wise to accept that you don’t (and shouldn’t!) have the body of a 20-year-old when you’re several times that age.
 A better option might be to try and focus on a healthy lifestyle instead, and to be as happy and grateful as you can for the body you have.

 The final possible culprit behind stubborn weight issues may be the stress hormone, cortisol.
-Too much cortisol will increase hunger levels, bringing along subsequent weight gain.
+Too much cortisol can increase hunger levels, bringing along subsequent weight gain.
 The most common cause of elevated cortisol is chronic stress and lack of sleep (see tip #10), or cortisone medication (tip #9).
 It’s a good idea to try your utmost to do something about this.

 In rare and extreme cases, you could be dealing with a specific kind of tumour that drives cortisol production.
 The condition is called Cushing’s syndrome.
 If you suspect you’re suffering from this, consult your doctor and they will run the appropriate tests.